The Mondo Esoterica Guide to:

 USA Paramount Region 1 DVD

-Bava's masterly direction brings a true comic-book air to this well directed and scored film.
+Bava's masterly direction brings a true comic-book atmosphere to this well directed and scored film.

 Recommended.